Azure/Azure-AppServices-Diagnostics/ServiceGroupRoot/README.md

 Because Ev2 deploys ARM templates at the resource group scope, it will not be able to deploy resources at the tenant scope.
 Hence adding a role assignment at the tenant scope is not supported.
 Therefore we must manually create AAD apps (these are the only things as of 05.28.20 that we are concerned with at the tenant scope).

-A few prerequisites to running this Ev2 template
-1. Create necessary KeyVault certificates beforehand and add them to the approved list of certs for geomaster, mdm, etc.
-2. Create AAD app EasyAuth
-3. Update ADO pipeline variables

 As of 05.29.2020, we will not be able to see Ev2 deployment status of airgapped releases from the client side.
 Before the lift and shift, you may be able to use XTS tool to observe the deployment status.
 Builds will not get replicated to the high side immedietely and they have an SLA of 12 hours.

 Instructions to see deployment status using XTS